 Long Term Fishing Forecast:

 The Missouri below the dam at Wolf Creek is a good winter fishery.
-Nymphing the slower seams will be the staple until the stronger midge hatches arrive in the later winter and early spring.
+Nymphing the slower seams will always produce some fish when you need to shake off the winter blues.